gyazo/Gyazo-for-Linux/README.md

 ### How to Release

-- Create a pull request to bump version:
+- Create a pull request to bump version like this https://github.com/gyazo/Gyazo-for-Linux/pull/110
-  - Change version numbers (e.g. https://github.com/gyazo/Gyazo-for-Linux/pull/96/files)
-  - Modify changelog
 - And merge it to master
 - Create a pull request from `master` to `release`
     - Mark the version using `git tag`